GrzTer/GregoryPublicPage/content/Algorithms/Index.md

 ## Introduction

 Definition of "ALGORITHM":
- - finite sequence of rules, which applies on finite number of data, which allows to solve similar
+ - Finite sequence of rules, which applies on finite number of data, which allows to solve similar to themselves classes of problems.
+ - A set of rules characteristic of certain